BPLIM/Workshops/Data/IREE/SEP22/readme.md

 # Fast and Exceptional Enterprise Survey - COVID-19

-In this folder we make available the [data manual](https://github.com/BPLIM/Manuals/blob/master/Data/IREE/SEP22/manual_IREE_SEP2022.pdf) and auxiliary documentation ([variable description](https://github.com/BPLIM/Manuals/tree/master/Data/IREE/SEP22/aux_files/variables_description)) of the most recent extraction of Fast and Exceptional Enterprise Survey - COVID-19 (September 2022).
+This folder contains the [data manual](https://github.com/BPLIM/Manuals/blob/master/Data/IREE/SEP22/manual_IREE_SEP2022.pdf) and auxiliary documentation (including [variables description](https://github.com/BPLIM/Manuals/tree/master/Data/IREE/SEP22/aux_files/variables_description)) for the September 2022 extraction of the Fast and Exceptional Enterprise Survey - COVID-19.

 **Citation of this Dataset**

 Statistics Portugal and Bank of Portugal (2022): Fast and Exceptional Enterprise Survey – COVID-19.
 Extraction: September 2022.
 Version: V1.

 To cite this data set you can use the package biblatex with the following [BibTeX entry](https://github.com/BPLIM/Manuals/tree/master/Data/IREE/SEP22/aux_files/bibtex/IREE.bib):